RaspberryKitty1/Resonite-YT-DLP-Updater/README.md

 ## Disclaimer:

 This project is not affiliated with or endorsed by Yellow Dog Man Studios or Resonite.
-The scripts are provided as-is for personal use to clean up cache files from the game Resonite.
+The scripts are provided as-is for personal use to update `yt-dlp.exe` file for Resonite.